 The Norwegian government has proposed the introduction of tuition fees for students from countries outside the EU/EEA/EFTA, beginning in the 2023 autumn semester.
 Students that are already enrolled in a programme will not have to pay any tuition fee to complete the programme.

 This does not apply to exchange students from partner universities, or to students from the EU/EEA/EFTA.

 Applicants from countries outside the EU/EEA/EFTA applying for at SUAS starting in 2023 must be prepared to pay tuition fees.

 You are an EU/EEA applicant if you reside in one of the countries within the European Union, or the Schengen area, and students from this area do not need a student visa to study in Norway, nor student residence permit.

 If you reside in a country outside the European Union, or the Schengen area, you most probably will need need a student visa to study in Norway.
+International applicants from outside of EU/EEA must expect to document a high level of subsistence to be granted a student residence permit.
 Read more about how to get a study permit here